BMMHS Afternoon Zoom Talk: The Battle of the Atlantic; The Turning Point

 Robin Brodhurst was educated at Marlborough College, RMA Sandhurst, Goldsmiths’ College, London and Cambridge Universities.
 He served for 6 years as an officer in the Royal Green Jackets, and then, after university as a mature student, became a History teacher, ending as Head of History for 22 years at Pangbourne College.

 He has published Churchill’s Anchor, a biography of Dudley Pound, and edited The Bramall Papers.
-He is working on editing a collection of his grandfather’s correspondence with Sir Donald Bradman as well as a volume of documents on Anglo-American Naval Relations between 1939 and 1941.
+Robin has recently published the Altham-Bradman Letters a collection of his grandfather’s correspondence with Sir Donald Bradman as well as a volume of documents on Anglo-American Naval Relations between 1939 and 1941.
 He is a keen cricketer and jazz enthusiast and lives in Newbury.

 Images © IWM & NAM